 Frauenkirche Huge, distinctive twin-domed church looming over the city center.

-Away from the Center
+Outside the City Center

 ▲▲ Nymphenburg Palace The Wittelsbachs’ impressive summer palace, featuring a hunting lodge, coach museum, fine royal porcelain collection, and vast park.